bookingcom/perfsuite-ios/README.md

 ## How it works

-`PerformanceSuite` monitoring should be activated as your application launches, by supplying an object that is set up to gather the performance metrics.
-As your application continues to run, you'll obtain numerous callbacks that deliver these metrics.
+`PerformanceSuite` monitoring should be activated as your application launches, by supplying an object that is set up to process the performance metrics.
+As your application continues to run, you'll receive callbacks that deliver these metrics.

 ```swift